Shot Types Activity 2

 Try any of the following:

-• Take more pictures!
+• Create more shots!
 Try new shot types or unusual subject matter.
 Get creative!

 • Edit your images using one of the image editors on our computers or an online editor.